Muhdd-Iqbal/Optimization-Based-Automation-Scheduling-via-Mathematical-Modeling/README.md

 !Notes: The following cases were created based on assumed scenarios for the purpose of model development.
   ----------------------
 Methodology:
 - Install pulp library in your jupyter notebook
   !pip install pulp
 - Convert the problem statement into mathematical equation
 - The program is success if the status = "Optimal"

 Result:
 - A dataframe that contains information abut employees including shift type they work, days off, etc.
   ----------------------------
-  Tech
+Tech:
 - Jupyter Notebook / Google Colab
 - Python
 - pulp, pandas, and numpy library